Overnight Camp: Girls 8-15 years / Boys 10-15 years

 While at camp, minor first-aid based injuries are quite common.
 All of our staff are fully trained and First-Aid/CPR certified for said injuries and needs.
 When these injuries occur, an incident report is completed by the staff member(s) who were present/witnessed when and how the injury occured.
 For said injuries, guardians are not contacted.

 When a camper makes a routine visit to our camp office manager about a pain or ailment, a guardian will be contacted and asked to assist in assesing the situation and what they would like the next step to be.
-We also call parents immediately after a camper has been seen by a medical practice off the grounds of camp.
 Should a camper be taken to the local Mon Valley hospital or Urgent Care for an emergency, a phone call to a child’s family is made immediately.

 What if my child gets homesick?

 Believe it or not, very few children at camp get truly homesick.
-Certainly, there are times when campers, both new campers and old timers, have moments of homesickness.
+Certainly, there are times when campers have moments of homesickness.
 Most often, episodes of homesickness occur during the quiet times of the typical camp day.

 Where homesickness does exist, we deal with the problem on an individual basis because one child’s needs may not be quite the same as another child’s.
 Although there is no perfect answer, we do have some tried and true remedies that may include more active involvement with activities, an attempt to create better quality connections with other campers, the possibility of switching groups, the possibility of switching staff members within groups, or amending a child’s schedule to give them a change in their program.
 Regardless of the particular need, we are going to do everything that we can to see that every child has the best possible opportunity to succeed at camp.